ABAtanasov/Representations/README.md

 #### Harmonic Analysis on Graphs
 Functions on graphs, graph laplacian.
 Motivate expanders
-Conclude with spectral graph theory a la Spielman
+Conclude with spectral graph theory
 #### Exercises
 What about real-valued eigenvalues giving rise to exponential decay eigenforms: c.f. the positive reals